swcarpentry/shell-novice/_episodes/04-pipefilter.md

 We will also use the `-g` option to specify that the sort is numerical instead of alphanumerical.
 This does *not* change the file;
-instead, it sends the sorted result to the screen:
+instead, it sends the sorted result to the screen.
+Make sure you are in the `shell-lesson-data/exercise-data/populations` directory, and then:

 ~~~
 $ sort -g lengths.txt